sprunkix/lily/data/games/sprunki-pyramixed-0.9/en.md

     description: Characters feature early prototype visuals, giving players a glimpse into the developmental history of the franchise
     icon: 🧩
-  - title: Vibrant Visual Enhancements description:Certain sound combinations and character interactions are unique to this version, providing a fresh sense of novelty
+  - title: Vibrant Visual Enhancements
+    description: Certain sound combinations and character interactions are unique to this version, providing a fresh sense of novelty
     icon: ⭐
   - title: Optimized Performance
     description: The game is optimized for smoother transitions and reduced lag, enhancing overall playability